Adam Henry (rugby league): 2014

-He featured in round 1 Castleford to round 14 Catalans Dragons then in round 16 Salford and round 19 Catalans Dragons to round 20 St Helens R.F.C..
+He featured in round 1 Castleford to round 14 Catalans Dragons, then in round 16 Salford and round 19 Catalans Dragons, to round 20 St Helens R.F.C..
 Henry played in round 22 Wigan to round 27 London Broncos.
 Henry featured in round 4 Oldham R.L.F.C. to the Quarter Final Warrington in the Challenge Cup.

 Henry re-signed for Bradford outfit for another year despite their relegation to the RFL Championship.

 2015

-He featured in round 4 Hunslet Hawks to round 13 Featherstone Rovers then in round 21 Sheffield Eagles to Round 23 Halifax.
-Henry played in Qualifier 1 Sheffield then in Qualifier 7 against Halifax.
+He featured in round 4 Hunslet Hawks to round 13 Featherstone Rovers, then in round 21 Sheffield Eagles to Round 23 Halifax.
+Henry played in Qualifier 1 Sheffield, then in Qualifier 7 against Halifax.
 He also featured in the Challenge Cup in round 4 Workington Town to round 5 Hull Kingston Rovers.

-At the end of the season Henry left Bradford to return home.
-Henry later signed for the Central Queensland Capras in the Queensland Cup.
+At the end of the season, Henry left Bradford to return home.
+He later signed for the Central Queensland Capras in the Queensland Cup.